 Indicator 6.4.1: The use (defined as commercial use as well as for research purposes) of genetically modified organisms/plants within the LMU shall not be permitted under any circumstances.

-Indicator 6.4.2: The use of biological control agents shall be always use of biological control agents complies with recognized standards and protocols along with precautionary approach.
+Indicator 6.4.2: The use of biological control agents shall be always with a precautionary approach.

 Annex: Terms and Definitions